Fertility Answers - Helping Build Families

 Male Infertility Is More Common Than You Thinkby Dr. John Storment

 It happens just about every week in my practice.
 A nice couple walks through the door worried that they haven’t conceived yet.
 It’s been over a year, they’ve tracked her cycle, had intercourse on the right days, tried a number of old-fashioned remedies, but still no positive pregnancy test.
 What could possibly be wrong with her body that she can’t make a baby?
-We start the consultation and go over some possible causes and invariably when I get to the subject of male infertility, I see him shift in his seat and look quite uncomfortable.
+We start the consultation and go over some possible causes.
+Invariably, when I get to the subject of male infertility, I see him shift in his seat and look quite uncomfortable.
 Surely this isn’t my fault is what he’s thinking.

 There can be many causes of male fertility

-Genetic defects, infection, testicular trauma, hormonal imbalance or exposure to radiation and certain medications are all causes of sperm production disorders.
+• Problems with sperm production – Genetic defects, infection, testicular trauma, hormonal imbalance or exposure to radiation and certain medications are all causes of sperm production disorders.
 Infertility can occur when there is a low sperm count, or problems with the motility (movement) or morphology (appearance or shape) of the sperm.
 Sperm that have poor motility often are not able to reach the egg and, therefore, fertilization does not occur.
 Abnormal sperm are sometimes unable to penetrate and fertilize the egg.
 Sperm DNA damage may interfere with conception as well as lead to a greater risk of miscarriage.
 Any structural or anatomical problems that block the path that sperm must travel to eventually reach the egg for fertilization can cause male infertility.

-In some cases, men have immune system disorders which cause their bodies to develop antibodies to their own sperm, which attack and weaken the sperm.
+• Autoimmune diseases – In some cases, men have immune system disorders which cause their bodies to develop antibodies to their own sperm, which attack and weaken the sperm.
 The antibodies can also attach to the sperm surface and interfere with their movement or ability to fertilize the egg.

 A semen analysis is one of the first tests we do to rule out male infertility

 Regardless of what the cause may be, one of the first tests I recommend is a semen analysis.
 It gives me the most information possible about the reproductive potential for the man.
-Some of the things that are measured include how much semen a man produces (volume); the total number of sperm in the semen sample (total count); the number of sperm in each milliliter of semen (concentration); the percentage of sperm that are moving (motility); and, if the sperm are the right shape or not (morphology).
+Some of the things we measure include how much semen a man produces (volume); the total number of sperm in the semen sample (total count); the number of sperm in each milliliter of semen (concentration); the percentage of sperm that are moving (motility); and, if the sperm are the right shape or not (morphology).
 The analysis can also suggest if you have an infection in your reproductive system.

 Dr. S